 The School-To-Work Apprenticeship Program is designed to bridge the gap between the Greene County Career Center and apprenticeship in the industry-labor market.
 This program is a cooperative venture between the Bureau of Apprenticeship and Training, Apprentice Ohio, the Ohio Department of Education Office of Career and Technical Education, and the Work-Based Learning Coordinator at the Greene County Career Center.
 Pre-apprenticeships offer students work-based preparation for formal registered apprenticeship training programs.
 These apprenticeship programs are approved and recorded by the Employment and Training Administration's Bureau of Apprenticeship and Training or by a recognized state apprenticeship agency or council that provides on-the-job training for a skilled occupation.
-Apprentices must be at least 16 years old, except when a higher minimum age standard is fixed by law, and taking part in an approved registered apprenticeship program to learn a skilled occupation, pursuant to a registered apprenticeship agreement.
+Apprentices must be at least 16 years old, except when a higher minimum age standard is fixed by law and taking part in an approved registered apprenticeship program to learn a skilled occupation, pursuant to a registered apprenticeship agreement.

-Senior Community Experience
+Student Community Experience

-Students will be required to complete and document 15 hours of community service experience by May 1 your senior year.
-All students MUST complete their Senior Community Service Experience as one of the requirements in order to receive their Certificate of Completion.
-The time frame acceptable for the Senior Community Service Experience Program begins June 1 of your junior year through May 1 of your senior year.
+Students will be required to complete and document 15 hours of community service experience by May 1 of their senior year.
+All students MUST complete their community service experience as one of the requirements to receive their Certificate of Completion.
+The time frame for completing the community service experience begins June 1st of the student's first year and ends May 1st of their second year.